syncfusion-content/javascript-docs/js/GroupButton/DataSoruce.md

 </table>
 ## Local Data

-To set the local JSON data, define a JSON array and initialize the Group Button with **dataSource** property.
+To set the local JSON data, define a JSON array and initialize the GroupButton with **dataSource** property.
 Specify the column names in the fields’ property.

 N> the columns are bounded automatically when the fields are specified with the default names like id, text, etc...

-Below is the sample to code to render the Group Button JSON dataSource,
+Below is the sample to code to render the GroupButton JSON dataSource,

 {% highlight html %}